gamemanual0/gm0/source/docs/drivetrains/tank.rst

 The purpose of dropping the middle wheel is to ensure that only 4 wheels are in contact with the ground at all times.
-This is because turning with 6 wheels on the ground introduces lots of friction,making it very difficult to turn quickly.
+This is because turning with 6 wheels on the ground introduces lots of friction, making it very difficult to turn quickly.
 Note that the **required drop may vary depending on both field condition and weight of the overall robot**.
 Turning can drastically degrade due to a difference in material underneath the